 New York State Eligibility

-Failure to make satisfactory academic progress towards the completion of a degree or certificate may result in the loss of one or more semesters of New York State TAP or Aid for Part-time Studies (APTS).
+Failure to make satisfactory academic progress towards the completion of a degree or certificate may result in the loss of one or more semesters of New York State TAP, Aid for Part-time Studies (APTS), or the Excelsior Scholarship.
 At the conclusion of each semester, the Financial Aid Office reviews all grades to determine if recipients are making satisfactory academic progress.
 To remain in good standing for NYS, a student must achieve a certain GPA and earn a certain number of cumulative credits before being certified for the next semester's TAP payment.

 Drug Convictions & Eligibility